roboime/roboime-next/README.md

 - `SCORE_OPPONENT`: an integrer, the opponent team score __(not implemented yet currently always `0`)__
 - `GOALIE_ID_PLAYER`: an integrer, the id of your goalkeeper (the robot allowed inside the defense area)
 - `GOALIE_ID_OPPONENT`: an integrer, the id of the opponent team goalkeeper
-- `ROBOT_COUNT_PLAYER`: an integrer, number of robots in your team
-- `ROBOT_COUNT_OPPONENT`: an integrer, number of robots in the opponent team

 __Line 2__ ball status data: